Reasonable Accommodations

 Q: Is providing accommodations for people with disabilities under the ADA or FEHA expensive?

 A: No. The majority of workers with disabilities do not need accommodations to perform their jobs, and for those who do, the cost is usually minimal.
-According to the Job Accommodation Network (JAN), a service from the U.S. Department of Labor's Office of Disability Employment Policy, 58% of accommodations cost absolutely nothing to make, while the rest typically cost only $500.
 Moreover, tax incentives are available to help employers cover the costs of accommodations, as well as modifications required to make their businesses accessible to persons with disabilities.

 Q: Does the ADA or the FEHA place a financial burden on small businesses that cannot afford to make accommodations for individuals with disabilities?